gislite/webgis-pub/templates/part02_mapserver_MapServer/10_mstup_MapServer-Setup/09_hello-mapserver.md

 ; Author: Bu Kun
-; Title: start using Mapfile
+; Title: Using Mapfile

-# Start using Mapfile
+# Using Mapfile in MapServer

 The core program of MapServer is used to generate maps based on geospatial data.
 Configure the function of using CGI and give it the function of WebGIS.
 MapServer uses a configuration file to declare the size and format of the generated map, all paths, names, formats of the data used, and various more complex control options.
 This configuration file is called Mapfile.
 Mapfile is multi-layered, and each map file defines a large number of other objects.
 These objects include scale bars, legends, map colors, map names, map layers, and so on.
 There are more objects that need to be defined and will be discussed in more detail in the following sections.